oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Trim Galore is a wrapper around Cutadapt and FastQC to consistently apply adapter and quality trimming to FastQ files, with extra functionality for RRBS data.
+Trim Galore is a wrapper around Cutadapt and FastQC toconsistently apply adapter and quality trimming to FastQ files, with extrafunctionality for RRBS data.

-**URL**
+**More Information**

 https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/